nevrome/HAAM.poseidon.intro.1h.2024/README.md

 "
 ```

-2. Reading .janno files into R
+2. Read .janno files into R

 The janno R package allows to load .janno files into clean tibble-derived tables.